Ofsted & SIAMS

 - There are too few disadvantaged pupils and pupils who have special educational needs (SEN) and/or disabilities to comment on their progress, especially for the most able.

-We know we have areas for development and these are being addressed through our School Improvement Plan 2018-19.
+We know we have areas for development and these are being addressed through our subsequent School Improvement Plans.

 As a church school we have an additional inspection called a SIAMs inspection (Statutory Inspection of Anglican and Methodist Schools).
 This inspection looks carefully at our Christian distinctiveness, our vision and values, the teaching of religious education and our daily acts of Collective Worship.